-ElectroacupunctureElectroacupuncture uses the same acupressure points as acupuncture, with a twist.
-Electricity is applied to acupuncture needles in varying frequencies to stimulate the release of endorphins, neurotransmitters and anti-inflammatory substances.
+Electroacupuncture uses the same acupressure points as acupuncture, with a twist.
+Electricity is applied to acupuncture needles in varying frequencies to stimulate the release of endorphins, neurotransmitters, and anti-inflammatory substances.
 Electroacupuncture is a convenient stimulation technique that can be used for a variety of treatments.
 In cases of stubborn neurological disorders and chronic pain, electroacupuncture may be the best option for point stimulation and effective treatments.

-Gua ShaGua Sha, also sometimes called scraping, is another modality used in traditional Asian medicine that uses smooth sided hand tools.
+Gua Sha, also sometimes called scraping, is another modality used in traditional Asian medicine that uses smooth-sided hand tools.
 These tools are then “scraped” along energetic pathways to draw out toxins and promote healing.
-Gua Sha can reduce fevers, reduce inflammatory symptoms and release muscle tightness.
+Gua Sha can reduce fevers, reduce inflammatory symptoms, and release muscle tightness.

-Herbal MedicineTraditional Asian medicine relies heavily on the utilization of herbal formulas.
-Herbal medicine used in traditional Asian medicine can be added to treatments, both for the treatment of illness and in the optimization of health and prevention of disease.
-Asian herbal formulas can include plant, animal, and mineral substances.
+East Asian Medicine relies heavily on the utilization of herbs.
+Herbal formulas used in East Asian Medicine can be added to treat illness, to optimize health, and to prevent disease.
+East Asian herbal formulas can include plant, animal, and mineral substances.
 Herbal formulas can come in several forms, including capsules, powders, and raw herbs that are to be steeped like a tea.
 While they may not taste the best, they are very effective.

 Nutrition is essential for the body to run and perform at its optimal levels.
 We will work with you closely to assess and modify your dietary needs over time.
 This will ultimately allow for a healthier you.
 We don’t just tell you what to do to improve your diet, we also help you set and achieve health goals.
 Nutritional counseling is customized to the individual and very flexible.

 To take advantage of this service, please go to our scheduling system and select a telemedicine appointment time.
 We will then contact you to discuss your telemedicine appointment and give you information on how to reach us.
 Once your appointment is finished, any herbal formulas will be mailed to you or you may pick them up at a designated time from the office.